 Not too long ago, spouses could drop family violence assault charges if they changed their minds.
 A reluctant spouse could refuse to testify in court in family violence cases.
 If the prosecutor was left with insufficient evidence, he or she would be forced to dismiss the case.
+However, that is no longer the cause.
 Texas law has changed.

 The general rule is that a prosecutor can compel a reluctant spouse to testify in court in a family violence or domestic violence assault case.
 However, there are exceptions to the general rule and circumstances in which a spouse cannot be forced to testify.

 Does my spouse have to talk to the prosecutor outside of court?

 A prosecutor can never force a reluctant spouse or any witness to talk to him or her outside of court.
 To compel a reluctant spouse to provide information, the prosecutor must subpoena the witness to court and question him or her in an official proceeding.
 A solid criminal defense lawyer will help you understand these and all other rights that can affect the outcome of your case.

 An attorney with an extensive understanding of family violence charges can step in and ensure that the situation is handled properly upfront and provide you with the guidance you need during this difficult and confusing time.